 In connection with construction related to railroad facilities, such as construction involving grade separations and the widening of railroad crossings, the Company and a certain consolidated subsidiary may receive contributions from the Japanese national government, local governments and/or other corporations to pay for part of the cost of construction.
-Such contributions are recognised as other income in the accompanying consolidated statements of income.
-An amount corresponding to such contributions is directly deducted from the acquisition costs of the related assets upon completion of construction, and the deducted amount is recognised as other expenses in the consolidated statements of income.
-At 31 March 2022 and 2023, cumulative contributions amounting to \(\frac{\text{\text{Y}}}{201,863}\) million and \(\frac{\text{\text{Y}}}{203,797}\) million, respectively, were deducted from the acquisition costs of property and equipment for the railroad business.
+Such contributions are recognized as other income in the accompanying consolidated statements of income.
+An amount corresponding to such contributions is directly deducted from the acquisition costs of the related assets upon completion of construction, and the deducted amount is recognized as other expenses in the consolidated statements of income.
+At 31 March 2023 and 2024, cumulative contributions amounting to \(\frac{\text{\text{consolidated}}}{203,797}\) million and \(\frac{\text{\text{\text{consolidated}}}}{204,409}\) million, respectively, were deducted from the acquisition costs of property and equipment for the railroad business.